raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b04_javascript-logica-de-programacao/04.01_javascript-primeiros-passos/README.md

   </li>
   <li>Develop a program that returns the highest of two numbers.</li>
   <li>Develop a program that returns the highest of three numbers.</li>
-  <li>Create a program that returns if a giving number is positive, negative or zero.</li>
+  <li>Create a program that returns if a given number is positive, negative, or zero.</li>
   <li>Declare three constants with the value of three angles.
 Develop a program that returns <em>true</em> if they are angles of a triangle, or <em>false</em> if they are not.
     <ul>
       <li>Hint: for the angles of a triangle to be valid, the sum of them needs to be 180 degrees</li>